 We do not offer membership to anyone who self-certifies their own products.
-Although there is nothing in the regulations that prevent a qualified person from so doing this decision has been taken to ensure that every member of the Guild has to follow a similar application process.
+Although there is nothing in the regulations that prevent a qualified person from so doing this decision has been taken to ensure that every member of the Guild has to follow a similar application process based on independent verification.

 Membership of the Guild is at our entire discretion.
-No correspondence will be entered into where applications are refused.
+No correspondence will be entered into where applications are not successful.

 If you would like to join the Guild of Craft Soap & Toiletry Makers, please see the instructions below.
 Kindly note that we do not use drop-box or other similar file-sharing services.
 Once your information is received and your membership approved, you will be a sent a link where you can register and create a profile.
 Please allow 21 days for a response regarding membership applications.

 Note that your trading name and business email are for publication on this site and are used to set up your member profile.
 Your business name will be your site username and cannot be changed.
 Your email can be changed at any time by using the log in details that are supplied to all new members.

 To join the Guild we need to see the original safety assessments sent to you by your assessor.

 This information is seen only by the registrar and is never shared with anyone else.
 If you have many SA’s please only provide a copy of one.